 Prior to joining Burt’s Bees, Yola was Director of Social Mission at Ben & Jerry’s in Burlington, VT where she managed pioneering environmental and socially conscious directions for the company’s domestic and international business.Collapse

-Rachel is the former communications director at the Vermont Sustainable Jobs Fund, a non-profit organization committed to sustainable economic development in agriculture and food system, forest product, waste management, renewable energy, and environmental technology sectors.
-Rachel owned and operated a public relations, social media, and grassroots marketing business from 2006-2013, working with Vermont clients in agriculture, tourism, food, finance, education, small business, government municipalities, and non-profit sectors.
-She was recognized as the 2008 Vermont Young Careerist of the Year and was a 2010 Vermont Business Magazine Rising Star Award in its inaugural year.
-Prior positions include the director of public relations at a Vermont marketing agency, marketing director at an insurance agency, and a program manager with the Girl Scouts.
-Rachel is also a social media influencer, journalist, and community mentor.
-She holds a Bachelor of Arts degree in public relations and organizational communication from Marist College and lives with her husband on their homestead in Plainfield, Vermont.
+Rae Carter is a communicator, navigator, facilitator, and empowerment advocate committed to helping heal our Earth and the life she sustains.
+Rae’s 20-year career includes serving as the communications director at the Vermont Sustainable Jobs Fund (2013-2018), where she was instrumental in elevating the organization’s approach to sustainable economic development and facilitating marketing collaboration among businesses, nonprofits, and government agencies.
+She owned and operated a public relations, social media, and grassroots marketing business (2006-2013), working with Vermont clients in agriculture, tourism, food, finance, education, consumer service, government municipality, and nonprofit sectors.
+Rae was recognized as a 2010 Vermont Business Magazine Rising Star.
+Prior positions include public relations director at a Vermont marketing agency, marketing director at a financial institution, and a program manager with the Girl Scouts.
+She holds a Bachelor of Arts degree in public relations and organizational communication from Marist College.

 Managing Principal, Cx Associates (VBSR Vice Chair)